josiahls/fast-reinforcement-learning/README.md

 Rational:
 - Shutdown / Startup: Some environments (pybullet) have the issue of shutting down and starting different environments.
-Luckily, I have a fork of pybullet, so these modifications will be forced.
+Luckily, we have a fork of pybullet, so these modifications will be forced.
 - Pickling: Being able to encapsulate an environment as a `.pkl` can be important for saving it and all the information it generated.
 - Serializable: If we want to do parallel processing, environments need to be serializable to transport them between